erwanM974/image_colored_text/README.md

 - in the second the text is centered around the anchor
 - in the third example, it is written above and on the left

-The horizontal lines correspond to the expected width of the text (I imagine there are approximation errors due to type conversions between ints and floats).
+The horizontal lines correspond to the expected width of the text.

 <img src="./README_images/single_line_test.png" alt="drawing single line colored text">